storj/docs/app/dcs/pricing/page.md

 A single 128MB file using a 5MB Part Size is uploaded as 26 Parts (25 5MB Parts and one 3MB Part), with each part stored as one Segment, for a total of 26 Segments.

 The default Part Size for Multipart Upload for some applications is 5MB.
-The difference between using the default 5MB Part Size instead of the default size of 64MB for Storj DCS is impactful.
+The difference between using the default 5MB Part Size instead of the default size of 64MB for Storj is impactful.

 Assuming a 1TB data set comprised of 1,000 1GB files is stored for an entire month, the difference between using 64MB Part Size vs. 5MB Part Size is described below: